-Double Tap: Used to describe a user liking (or "hearting") another user's content by double-tapping their screen.
+Double Tap: Used to describe a user liking another user's content only on TikTok, Instagram, and more recently, Twitter.

 Duet: When a TikTok user posts a video that includes their video and another user's video content side by side.
 Often, the TikTok user who decides to do the duet will be narrating what's going on in the other video or will be simultaneously doing the same actions.